 The International Day of Women and Girls in Science is celebrated on 11 February, and it is implemented by UNESCO and UN-Women.
 The aim of this day is to promote women and girls in science, and it is an opportunity to promote full and equal access to and participation in science for women and girls.

-At InnoRenew CoE we are committed to having a diversity in our research staff, including gender equality.
-In the science department there are 35 % women, five women researchers and seven assistant researchers, among which two are currently finishing their PhD.
+At the InnoRenew CoE, we are committed to having diversity in our research staff, including gender equality.
+In the science department, it is 35 % female, with five women researchers and seven assistant researchers, two of whom are currently finishing their PhD.

-For the International Day of Women and Girls in Science we gathered few statements of our InnoRenew CoE female scientist.
+For the International Day of Women and Girls in Science, we gathered a few statements from the InnoRenew CoE female scientists.

-Vesna Starman (assistant researcher): “I think it is important to have both genders also in the research field, since in this way we cover all aspects and views of the research situation or question.
-My role model is (I know, common) Marie Sklodowska Curie because she knew how to establish herself at the time when women were not “seen and heard” and, despite the passionate research path, she knew how to take time for the family.”
+Vesna Starman (assistant researcher): “I think it is important to have both genders in the research field since, in this way, we cover all aspects and views of the research situation or question.
+My role model is (I know, common) Marie Sklodowska Curie because she knew how to establish herself at the time when women were not ‘seen and heard’ and, despite the passionate research path, she knew how to take time for family.”

 Dr Ana Slavec (consulting statistician): “As a statistician, my inspiration is Florence Nightingale, who in the 19th century was the founder of modern hospital care and a pioneer in the field of graphical presentation of data.
 Not only because I like her surname (in Slovenian, Slavec means a nightingale), but mainly because she tried to present the data in a way that is as understandable to those who are not accustomed to reading statistical reports.”